GreenYoshiX/GreenYoshiX/README.md

 Hi there 👋
 🔭 I’m currently working on ...
-A fun (hopefully) 2D video game that spreads the gospel of Jesus Christ!
+A (hopefully) fun 2D video game that spreads the gospel of Jesus Christ!
+I would like it to be in the style of role playing/open world.
 Hosted by Gustav!
 [Gustav](https://github.com/GreenYoshiX/GreenYoshiX/assets/148284948/58218b51-5e7f-47ce-9670-71dde215bf19)!
 Not the best picture of him...

-🌱 I’m currently learning ...
-Continually learning coding (particularly Python) and gaining tech knowledge in general.
-I'm fairly new to the scene and excited to learn.
+🌱I'm fairly new to the scene and excited to learn.
+I mostly use Python, but am learning other languages as I go.
 All praises be to the Lord our God!

 Yahweh is my shepherd; I shall not want --- Psalm 23:1 (LSB)